Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 ### Memory movement

 Let’s estimate the amount of memory movement required to generate a single token.
 For a basic approximation, we assume that generating one token requires loading all of the LLM’s weights into the compute engine.
+(Again, we assume that KV-cache size $\ll$ weights size.)
 This means that the memory movement, $M$, can be estimated using the following formula:

 $$
 M = N \cdot B